ankitects/anki-manual/src/math.md

 To install LaTeX, on Windows use MiKTeX; on macOS use MacTex, and on Linux use your distro’s package manager.
 Dvipng must also be installed.

-On Windows, go to Settings in MikTek’s maintenance window, and make sure "Install missing packages on the fly" is set to "No", not to "Ask me first".
+On Windows, go to Settings in MikTeX’s maintenance window, and make sure "Install missing packages on the fly" is set to "Always", not to "Ask me first".
 If you continue to have difficulties, one user reported that running Anki as an administrator until all the packages were fetched helped.